 The first two people who became HIV-positive on PrEP contracted rare strains of HIV which are resistant to the two drugs in Truvada (tenofovir and emtricitabine).

-See “The Team” for contact information, our pics and a little blurb from each of us about why we are motivated to help.
+See the Contact page for contact information, our pics and a little blurb from each of us about why we are motivated to help.

 During our journey of discovery we found each other, but also two problems: